 Banker Life Fieldhouse

-The Spartans will return to action tomorrow at 3PM vs. the Purdue Boilermakers.
+The Spartans will return to action today at 3PM vs. the Purdue Boilermakers.
 The game can be seen on CBS with immediately following coverage of where the Spartans will be seeded and going to play in the Big Dance.
-With this win tonight the Spartans improve their record to 28-5 on the season.
+The Spartans are sporting a record of 28-5 on the season.